medcomdk/dk-medcom-hospitalnotification/docs/index.md

 # MedCom HospitalNotification

 This page represents MedComs HospitalNotification standard (DK: SygehusAdvis).
 The standard will in time replace the existing standard called XDIS17 and XDIS20.
-The purpose of the standard is to notify the municipalities then a citizen in their care is hospitalized or discharged, regardless if it is as inpatient or acute care.
+The purpose of the standard is to notify the municipalities then a citizen in their care is hospitalized, on leave or discharged, regardless if it is as inpatient or acute care.
 MedCom HospitalNotification will together with profiles from <a href="https://medcomdk.github.io/dk-medcom-core/" target="_blank">MedCom Core Implementation Guide</a> and <a href="https://medcomdk.github.io/dk-medcom-messaging/" target="_blank">MedCom Messaging Implementation Guide</a> constitute the standard, which you can read more about below.

 <a href="https://medcomdk.github.io/MedComLandingPage/" target="_blank">Return to frontpage</a>